smartystreets/goconvey/README.md

 Writing tests
 -------------

 The easy way: open your browser to the web UI and click "Code Gen" in the top-right.
-Then describe your program's behavior in a natural, flowing way, for example:
+Then describe your program's behavior in a natural, flowing way, for example (make sure you convert indents to tabs, as GitHub transformed them to spaces):

 	TestSpec